New Perspectives on Axion Misalignment Mechanism: Axion Misalignment Mechanism with a Nonzero Initial Velocity

 where we assumed $t_i$ around the PQ-breaking time $\sim M_{P}/f_a^2$.
-It is worth noting that $\delta_c$ can be much smaller if $t_i$ (when axion picks up a nonzero velocity) is much later than PQ-breaking time.
-We are now ready to discuss the evolution patterns in different $\delta$ parameter regions based on Eqs.~\ref{eq: theta_sol}, \ref{eq: sol_IC1}.
-The two distinct scenarios of PQ breaking before and during/after inflation will be considered in order.\\ \twocolumngrid
+Note that $\delta_c$ can be much smaller if $t_i$ (when axion picks up a nonzero velocity) is much later than PQ-breaking time.\\

+Next we will discuss the evolution patterns in different $\delta$ parameter regions based on Eqs.~\ref{eq: theta_sol}, \ref{eq: sol_IC1}.
+The two distinct scenarios of PQ breaking after and before/during inflation will be considered in order.\\ \twocolumngrid

-\textbf{\textit{ IC-I: Post-inflationary $U(1)_{PQ}$ breaking.}}\\ In each of the four following cases we will first consider the field evolution with a random $\theta_i$, then discuss the impact on $\Omega_a$ after averaging over causal patches after inflation, with the averaged field value at oscillation onset $\langle \theta_o^2\rangle=\langle \theta_i^2 \rangle \sim 2.67\pi^2/3$ \cite{Visinelli:2009zm,Diez-Tejedor:2017ivd}.\\ {\underline{(i) $0<\delta<\theta_i$}}, i.e., with generally small initial KE.
+\textbf{\textit{ IC-I: Post-inflationary $U(1)_{PQ}$ breaking.}}\\ In each of the following cases, we consider the field evolution with a random initial field value $\theta_i$ which upon considering $\Omega_a$ will be averaged over post-inflationary causal patches as $\langle \theta_o^2\rangle=\langle \theta_i^2 \rangle \sim 2.67\pi^2/3$ \cite{Visinelli:2009zm,Diez-Tejedor:2017ivd}.\\ {\underline{(i) $0<\delta<\theta_i$}}, i.e., with generally small initial KE.
 For generic $\theta_i\sim 1$, although the $\frac{R(t)}{R(t_i)}$ term in Eq.~\ref{eq: theta_sol} slightly reduces $\theta(t)$ over time, the effect is negligible relative to the constant term and $\theta_o\sim\theta_i$.
-Therefore the axion evolution and the prediction $\Omega_a\propto\theta_o^2$ is very similar to the conventional case, and remains so after averaging over causal patches.
-This is illustrated with green dashed lines ($\delta \sim 0$, overlapping with conventional case) in Fig.~\ref{postInf_evol} for constant $m_a$, while for QCD axion the evolution before $t_{o}^{con}$ follows the orange line (overlapping with green for $w(t)$ and $\theta(t)$).\\

-{\underline{(ii) $\theta_i<\delta<\delta_c$}}, i.e., with moderate initial KE.
+Therefore the axion evolution and the prediction $\Omega_a\propto\theta_o^2$ is very similar to the conventional prediction $\Omega_a^{conv}$ and remains so after averaging over causal patches. \\ {\underline{(ii) $\theta_i<\delta<\delta_c$}}, i.e., with moderate initial KE.
 In this case KE becomes important at early stages of the field evolution, but is not yet sufficient to cause a notable delay of the $t_o$ relative to $t_o^{con}$.
-Notice that in this regime as $\delta$ increases $\theta_o$ and thus $\Omega_a$ become more sensitive to $\delta$ (oscillatory dependence) due to the periodic nature of the field potential.
+In this regime as $\delta$ increases $\theta_o$ and thus $\Omega_a$ become more sensitive to $\delta$ (oscillatory dependence) due to the periodic nature of the field potential.
 In particular, $\Omega_a$ can be much suppressed for particular $\delta$ values that causes cancelation among the $\theta_i$ and $\delta$-dependent terms in Eqs.~\ref{eq: sol_IC1}, i.e., when